Photo by Cebile Ntuli. Train to Tembisa, Johannesburg, South Africa 2017

 Photo by Gomolemo Majabe

-ZEKE magazine announces call for documentary projects from African photographers working and living in Africa today
+ZEKE magazine announces call for documentary projects from African photographers working in Africa today

 Winning projects will be featured in the spring 2020 issue of ZEKE magazine.

 The spring 2020 issue of ZEKE magazine will be a special Africa issue guest-edited by Lekgetho Makola, Head of Market Photo Workshop in Johannesburg, South Africa.

 This issue of ZEKE seeks to present compelling works of documentary photography by photographers from Africa who are working in Africa today.
 It will also including critical writing on African photography by African writers.